First Measurement of the $\nu_e$ and $\nu_\mu$ Interaction Cross Sections at the LHC with FASER's Emulsion Detector: and cross sections

-The PDF of $\alpha$ from a Bayesian method~\cite{10.1093/ptep/ptaa104} can be calculated by integrating the product of the likelihood, $\mathcal L$, and the prior probability distribution of the nuisance parameters, $\pi$.
-The likelihood, $\mathcal L$, is defined using the parameters $N_{\rm obs}$, $\alpha$, $\lambda_{\rm light\,hadron}$, $\lambda_{\rm charm\,hadron}$, and $\lambda_{\rm syst}$ that were defined in the previous section, the nuisance parameters for each neutral-hadron background and its systematic uncertainty, and the nuisance parameters for the NC background.
+The PDF of $\alpha$ from a Bayesian method~\cite{ParticleDataGroup:2020ssz} can be calculated by integrating the product of the likelihood, $\mathcal L$, and the prior probability distribution of the nuisance parameters, $\pi$.
+The likelihood, $\mathcal L$, is constructed using the parameters $N_{\rm obs}$, $\alpha$, $\lambda_{\rm light\,hadron}$, $\lambda_{\rm charm\,hadron}$, and $\lambda_{\rm syst}$ that were defined in the previous section, the nuisance parameters for each neutral-hadron background and its systematic uncertainty, and the nuisance parameters for the NC background.
 The prior distribution, $\pi$, is flat and assumed to be 1 except for unphysical values of the parameters where it is 0.
 The posterior is obtained with a Markov chain MC with the Metropolis-Hastings algorithm~\cite{gregory_2005}.
-The calculation was repeated for $2.03 \times 10^5$ steps, where the first 3000 steps are considered as the initialization stage and are not used for the final result.